Managing Director – Michelle Taylor RCDP MCDI FRSA

-Lead for national Quality in Careers Awards – Carol Magner RCDP MCDI
+Lead for national Quality in Careers Standard Awards – Carol Magner RCDP MCDI

-Carol is our lead on developing best practice in CEIAG in education and supports schools and colleges to achieve national Quality in Careers Awards or reaccreditation.
+Carol is our lead on developing best practice in CEIAG in education and supports schools and colleges to achieve national Quality in Careers Standard Awards or re-accreditation.

 After a successful career in publishing, HR in higher education and research for the NHS, Carol is now a qualified careers and employability adviser registered with the CDI (Level 7) and school assessor for quality awards.
 She brings her experience in secondary, sixth form and specialist provision such as special schools, pupil referral units (PRUs) and young offender centres.
-Past roles have included careers & HE manager at a local successful 6th form college and college governor.
+Past roles have included careers and HE manager at a local sixth form college and college governor.

 Lead for Adult Guidance, Executive Coaching & Psychometrics – Martin Palmer RCDP MCDI

 Martin has been working as a careers guidance practitioner for over 30 years.
-In addition, to work in schools, he has worked extensively with adults and has led on initiatives such as an Employee Development Scheme within Peugeot Motor Company, redundancy counselling programmes with major companies, an Education Business Consortium and teacher placements as well as individual adults needing career guidance.
-He has a diploma in careers guidance and a post-graduate certificate in management studies joining Ideas4Careers in 2013.
+In addition to his work in schools, he has worked extensively with adults and has led on initiatives such as an Employee Development Scheme within Peugeot Motor Company, redundancy counselling programmes with major companies, an Education Business Consortium and teacher placements as well as individual adults needing career guidance.
+He has a diploma in careers guidance and a post-graduate certificate in management studies, joining Ideas4Careers in 2013.